alpsteam/autonomous-labs/lab-1/lab-1.md

 ![I49](images/i49.png)

-16. Once the status changes to “NOT RUNNING”, connect to adw1_ssh and execute
+16. Once the status changes to `NOT RUNNING`, connect to adw1_ssh and execute

 ```shell
 Select count(*) from sales;